 What is a locked phone?

-A locked phone is a device tied to a single carrier or network provider (for example, T-Mobile, Verizon, or AT&T).
+A locked phone is a device tied to a single carrier or network provider (such as T-Mobile, Verizon, or AT&T).
 When a phone is locked, it will reject SIM cards from other networks, even if the hardware is technically compatible.
 An unlocked phone removes that restriction, letting you use it on any carrier that supports the device's radio bands.

-It is worth noting that a small number of phones still have hardware-level incompatibilities with certain networks.
-However, most modern smartphones, including every iPhone sold since the iPhone 12, support all major U.S. carriers as well as a wide range of international networks.
-If you have a locked Android phone or a locked iPhone, unlocking it is straightforward.
+Most modern smartphones, including every iPhone sold since the iPhone 12, support all major U.S. carriers as well as a wide range of international networks.
+That means once your phone is unlocked, you are free to use it anywhere.

 In 2024, the FCC finalized a rule requiring all carriers to unlock phones within 60 days of activation, free of charge.
-The process must be simple and consistent across providers, and many carriers will now unlock your phone even sooner if you meet their eligibility criteria.
+The process must be simple and consistent across providers.
+Many carriers will unlock sooner if you meet their eligibility criteria.
+Under this rule, carriers cannot charge a fee for the unlock, cannot require you to call in, and must process requests within two business days of confirming eligibility.

 How to unlock a phone